CreamR/GMZchartReports/README.md

 This is my graduate composition for 2024.

 ## Usage
-clone this repositorie and install all of dependencies enjoy it!
+clone this repositorie and install all of the dependencies enjoy it!